eternaldensity/Sandcastle-Builder/README.md

 - Instructions on how to use your leopard
 - Prevent Tool Factory Load Letter (and subsequent) if you don't have Tool Factory
 - Added Bacon to Blackprints build list for people who managed to get infinite dip without it and don't want to wait
+- Bigger load sizes for TFLL
+- With Booster Glass, show +numbers on click (if the click-numbers option is enabled)

 ## 3.07
 - Moved AdjustFade so it's accessible to the index page (so the version number shows up again)